 A great place to start is to subscribe to Music Week which is a leading trade media magazine for the UK music industry, and is essential reading for anyone who needs to understand the business of music.

 If you’re looking to learn more about the music industry, our blog is constantly being updated with how-to articles, reviews of different services and more.
 Feel free to get in touch to let us know if there’s something you’re keen to learn about that we can help with.

 You can also get yourself listed in the Music Week directory which is issued in hard format every year and features all the worthy record labels, publishers, managers, promoters etc. Not only will it be a good resource for you to find decent companies to work with, but you can also get yourself listed as a label in the directory.

 The next important step is to build your team!
 By team I don’t mean a team based in an office somewhere, I mean a virtual team of industry experts that work directly with you and your artists to deliver the best possible product:

 Make sure you do your research to find the most suitable producers, PR companies and lawyers for your business.
 Each of those listed above will play a huge part in developing your label and protecting its interests.
 So you need to make sure that the people you work with will fit the core values of your label.

 Once you have your team together, you also need to find a way to keep everyone on the same page, with access to the music you’re working with and tools to add things like metadata.
 Luckily, we built a space to do exactly this for you.
 Check out our Private Network Solution for more!

-If you’re not ready to get a team together however and just want a bit of helping starting out, you can always have a look at working with record label services.
+If you’re not ready to get a team together however and just want a bit of help starting out, you can always have a look at working with record label services.